Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 • Prefrontal cortex: Responsible for higher thinking and emotional regulation, this region can be severely impacted, leading to challenges in decision-making, impulse control, and social interactions.

-Diagnostic Criteria and Challenges
+Diagnostic Criteria And Challenges

 Complex PTSD is a newly recognised condition and healthcare providers might not be aware of it.
 Additionally, there’s no test that can accurately diagnose complex PTSD, a professional needs to make the diagnosis after evaluating your symptoms.
 They make a diagnosis based on certain criteria like symptoms, medical history, mental health history, and exposure to trauma.

-Tools and Techniques for Diagnosis
+Tools and Techniques For Diagnosis

 Healthcare providers heavily rely on clinical judgement and a combination of various techniques to make a diagnosis.
 Initially they gather information about the patient’s medical history, including the traumatic events.
 Then they evaluate the symptoms experienced by the individual.
 They also evaluate the current emotional state, cognitive functioning, of the patient.